Rating: ![]()

 Performed by Komekome Club

-A very early (1993) subtitled VHS release by US Manga Corps, they also re-released it on subtitled and dubbed VHS in the mid-90s.
-All versions are long out of print.
+Available in the US on a very early (1993) release by US Manga Corps on subtitled VHS and LaserDisc, it was later re-released it on subtitled and dubbed VHS in the mid-'90s.
+All versions are long out of print and very difficult to find.
+Amazon, does periodically have a few used copies listed: Ultimate Teacher [VHS] .